brycepj/devbryce-jekyll/_posts/2014-08-25-staging-files-with-git-quickly-and-precisely.md

 ```

 The line at the bottom, "What now" is a prompt for you to tell it what you want.
-If you want to quickly stage any relevant files, type `u` and `Enter` to update.
+If you want to quickly stage any relevant files, type `u` (or `2`) and `Enter` to update.

+If you need to add files that git has never tracked for you (you just created it, for example), you'll want to select the "add untracked" command by typing `a` (or `4`) and `Enter`.
+Even the following steps are technically directed at previously tracked files, the process is exactly the same for new, previously untracked files.

 Then, in the next prompt, type the numbers associated with the files you want to stage, separated by commas.